 Proof of Insurance: Make sure the contractor carries general liability insurance and workers' compensation.
-If the contractor is not insured, the homeowner may be liable for accidents that occur on the property or to the house or building.
+If the contractor is not insured, the homeowner may be liable for accidents that occur on the property or to the house/building.

-Ask for a written contract: A complete contract should clearly state all the tasks to be performed, all associated costs and the payment schedule.
+Ask for a Written Contract: A complete contract should clearly state all the tasks to be performed, all associated costs and the payment schedule.
 Never sign a blank contract or one with blank spaces.
 Make sure the contract clearly states who will apply for the necessary permits or licenses.
 Have a lawyer review the contract if substantial costs are involved.
-Keep a copy of the signed contract.
+Keep copy of the signed contract.

-Written Guarantees: If the contractor provides any guarantees, they should be written in the contract clearly stating what is guaranteed, who is responsible for the guarantee and how long the guarantee is valid.
+Written Guarantees: If the contractor provides any guarantees, they should be written into the contract clearly stating what is guaranteed, who is responsible for the guarantee and how long the guarantee is valid.